 1. MannaBay, Cape Town, South Africa

-With only 8 rooms, this gay-owned property feels more like a private home, and sits on the edge of Table Mountain.
+On the podcast we talk about MannaBay which has since been converted into a private residence (fancy!).
+It’s owners opened an equally-fabulous spot just down the road called Camissa House.
+With only 8 rooms, this property feels more like a private home and sits on the edge of Table Mountain.
 It offers a kitschy ambience and a swish Champagne High Tea that you don’t want to miss.

 BONUS: Hotel Escencia, Riviera Maya, México